csongorszasz/car-dealership-multiplatform/README.md

-# Car Dealership Manager Multi-Platform App
+# Car Dealership Managing Multi-Platform App

 The backend for handling CRUD operations is implemented in 2 ways using: